Universal Life Insurance: How It Works, Types & Pros and Cons

 Use policy loans instead of withdrawals when accessing cash value.
 Loans don't permanently reduce your death benefit and avoid potential surrender charges, though you'll pay interest on the borrowed amount.

-Universal Life Insurance Costs and Factors
+Universal Life Insurance Costs in 2026

 Typical Cost Ranges